arnaudmaret/arnaudmaret.github.io/_teaching/activities.md

   - /teaching
 ---

-Here is a list of relevant lectures I gave and seminars, schools and workshops I attended.
-Some of which I (co)organized.
-These are denoted with an asterisk.

-## Autumn Semester 2022
+Upcoming activities I will attend/organize and talks I will be giving.

   - [Workshop](http://arnaudmaret.github.io/cluster)\*: Interplay between symplectic geometry and cluster theory (IWH, Heidelberg, January 2023)
   - I will start my first postdoc at Sorbonne Université in November.
   - I was be visiting [Bill Goldman](https://www.math.umd.edu/~wmg/) at the University of Maryland for a month.
   - [Talk]: I gave a talk at the Geometry-Topolgy Seminar at the University of Maryland on October 10 on *Compact spaces of surface group representations in genus zero*.

+Here is a list of lectures I gave and seminars, schools and workshops I organized.

 # Teaching

 ### 2022
- - [Lecture](http://arnaudmaret.github.io/character-varieties): I taught an RTG Lecture on "Character varieties -- a symplectic perspective" at the University of Heidelberg and at the KIT Karlsruhe.
+ - [Lecture](http://arnaudmaret.github.io/character-varieties): *Character varieties -- a symplectic perspective* at the University of Heidelberg and at the KIT Karlsruhe.

-# Conferences, workshops, and seminars
+# Workshops and seminars

 ### 2023
-  - [Conference](http://arnaudmaret.github.io/cluster): Interplay between symplectic geometry and cluster theory (IWH, Heidelberg, January 2023)
+  - [Workshop](http://arnaudmaret.github.io/cluster): Interplay between symplectic geometry and cluster theory (IWH, Heidelberg, January 2023)

 ### 2022
   - [Workshop](http://arnaudmaret.github.io/positivity): Positivity in Lie Groups (IWH, Heidelberg, January 2022)